 The Lansing campus community works and studies in the heart of downtown Lansing, with great neighborhoods with affordable housing nearby, a reasonable cost of living, and a diverse population.
 Lansing's extracurricular activities offer a wide range of opportunities for students to join together for service, culture, and sports.

 Cooley has been instrumental in the rejuvenation of downtown Lansing.
 The three Lansing buildings—the 220,000 sq. ft. classroom building, 60,000 sq. ft. library, and 40,000 sq. ft conference center, have been completely renovated.
 Lansing campus allows all students to learn in state-of-the-art wireless classrooms, to practice in court facilities, and to study in the spacious Brennan Library.

 The 10-story 220,000 square foot Cooley Center, located in downtown Lansing, Michigan, comprises a state-of-the-art courtroom complex, wireless technology throughout the building, bookstore, classrooms, the Career & Professional Development Office, student organization offices, and faculty offices.
-Cooley's Lansing operations also include the Brennan Law Library, the Center for Research and Study, and the Cooley Temple Conference Center.
+Cooley's Lansing operations also include the Brennan Law Library, and the Center for Research and Study.

 Cooley's Brennan Law Library is located at 330 S Washington Ave, Lansing, Michigan and is about a two minute walk from the main Lansing building.
 This 60,000 sq. ft. library is accessible to all Cooley students, faculty, and staff.